Overview

 C01 | Sys-gen | Club | {since: 2005} |

-Element property specification can be enclosed in node patterns and edge patterns which applies joint equalities to filter nodes and edges with key-value pairs.
+Property specification can be included in node and edge patterns to apply joint equalities to filter nodes and edges with key-value pairs.

 and since